TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 }
 ```

+If multiple entity IDs are provided, their values are averaged.
+When more than
+two sensors are listed, the median of the available readings is used instead to
+reduce the effect of outliers.

 ### Plant Registry
 Multiple profiles can be indexed in `plant_registry.json` so automations can discover them easily.
 Example:
 ```json